microsoft/MapsSDK-Unity/CONTRIBUTING.md

 # How to contribute

-This repository includes **samples**, **documentation** and **supporting scripts** for the SDK.
+This repository includes **samples**, **documentation** and **supporting scripts**.
 The core source code for the SDK is not part of this repository.
-The binary is available via a [NuGet package](https://www.nuget.org/packages/Microsoft.Maps.Unity).
-The supporting scripts are also published as part of this NuGet package.

-Contributions to the samples, documentation, and supporting scripts in this repository are welcome.
-Changes to the supporting scripts will be folded back into the NuGet package.
+Contributions to the sample project, documentation, or supporting scripts are welcome, and if applicable, approved changes will be included in the next release of the SDK package.

 Please refer to the following sections on what is expected of feature requests, bug reports, and code contributions.

 ## Submitting feature requests
 For feature requests and suggestions, please log a new issue in the [issue tracker](https://github.com/Microsoft/MapsSDK-Unity/issues).

-When creating a feature request or suggestion, please provide a clear desciption and any Unity version requirements or other relevant dependicies.
+When creating a feature request or suggestion, please provide a clear description and any Unity version requirements or other relevant dependencies.

 ## Filing bugs
 For non-security related bugs please log a new issue in the [issue tracker](https://github.com/Microsoft/MapsSDK-Unity/issues).

-When submitting a bug, please be sure to include a clear and concise description of the issue, Unity version, steps to repoduce, and any other relevant information like stack traces or screenshots.
+When submitting a bug, please be sure to include a clear and concise description of the issue, Unity version, steps to reproduce, and any other relevant information like stack traces or screenshots.

 ## Reporting security issues
 Security issues and bugs should be reported privately, via email, to the Microsoft Security